object505/tipso/README.md

 - Size option added (similar to Foundation's syntax)
 - Events send the element for easier updating
 - Show/Hide arrow option added
+- All settings are accessible from data-tipso-
+- Large tooltips with right/left positions also reposition if they don't fit

 ## Getting started